Skjoldrun/Skjoldrun.github.io/docs/other/sql-delete-aged-data-job.md

 EXEC (@sql)
 ```

-THis script can be configured as MS SQL Job and to run every night.
+This script can be configured as MS SQL Job and to run every night.